-Simply add hot water, your best espresso beans and manually pump to extract the espresso straight into your cup.
+Simply add hot water, your best espresso beans ground and manually pump to extract the espresso straight into your cup.

 7. Cold Brew Camping Coffee Brewer

 Our final RV coffee maker option are cold brew mason jars.
 They are the perfect RV kitchen accessories for summer road trips when you are craving a refreshing cold coffee drink.
 There are many cold brew coffee makers on the market, but we like the simple mason jar as it is robust and easy to clean.

-The best thing about brewing coffee in a mason jar is you don’t even need to heat any water – so it is the ultimate item to add to your list of off grid RV essentials.
+The best thing about brewing coffee in a mason jar is you don’t even need to heat the water!
 No electricity, wood, gas or batteries required.
 Make a large batch and enjoy your cold brew coffee over a number of days.
+It is the ultimate item to add to your list of off grid RV essentials.

 Best Coffee Maker for RV Owners